-Note: Applicants are encouraged to enrol initially in the Graduate Diploma of Business (Research) to undertake the academic prerequisite training for potential entry into the PhD program.
+Graduate Diploma in Business (Research)

+academic prerequisite training for potential entry into the PhD program.

 IELTS (International English Language Testing System)

 Speaking 6.0

 Writing 6.0

 Reading 6.0

 Listening 6.0

 Overall 6.5

 Students should contact the Research Discipline Coordinator for enrolment advice and course progression details.
 Philanthropy and Nonprofit Studies is not available for mid-year entry due to unit availability.
 Mid-year entry to any major cannot be guaranteed and is subject to supervisor and unit availability.